lakshit07/dictionary/README.md

 ### Algorithm
 Suffix tree construction is performed using the [Ukkonen's algorithm](https://www.cs.helsinki.fi/u/ukkonen/SuffixT1withFigs.pdf)
 for online suffix tree creation.
-Each suffix of every word is represented as a node in this tree.
+Each suffix of every word is represented as a leaf node in this tree.
 Each node (internal and leaf) additionally stores the words (*indices of words in actual implementation*) all the nodes in its subtree are part of.

 A substring query is performed by tracing the path from the root along with the edges corresponding to the string.
-On reaching the final node along this path, the result is the set of words on this node.
-Prefix and suffix queries can be reduced to substring search and mentioned above.
+On reaching the final node along this path, the result is the set of words on this node (representing the words in its subtree).
+Prefix and suffix queries can be reduced to substring search as mentioned above.

 ### Complexity
-The suffix tree construction is linear in the total size of the words inserted.
+The suffix tree construction is linear in the total size of all the words inserted.
 If *N* words are to be inserted in the tree and the average length of each word is *W*, the suffix tree creation has complexity *O(N.W)*.

 The substring query of a string *s* of length *S* has complexity *O(S)*.
 Prefix and suffix queries also have the same